uConekt/payrexx-php/README.md

-payrexx-php
+uconekt-php
 ===========

 VERSIONING
 ----------

-This client API library uses the API version 1.0.0 of Payrexx.
+This client API library uses the API version 1.0.0 of Uconektpay.
 If you got troubles, make sure you are using the correct library version!

 Requirements
 ------------